GeoscienceAustralia/cloud/docs/_pages/setting_up_cost_monitoring.md

 # Get an account

-Either send an email to [Autobots](mailto:autobots@ga.gov.au) or message us on slack #autobots
+Either send an email to [Autobots](mailto:autobots@ga.gov.au) or message us on Slack #autobots

 # Log in

 You'll get an email to setup your account.
-Once you've set up your account you can go to [cloudability](https://app.cloudability.com) and follow the prompts to login.
+Once you've set up your account you can go to [Cloudability](https://app.cloudability.com) and follow the prompts to login.

 # Change your email preferences

-By default cloudability will send you an email every day.
-You can change this by performing the following:
+By default Cloudability will send you an email every day.
+You can change this:
 1. Click the cog in the top right
 2. Under your profile picture, select _Preferences_
 3. Under *Cloud Spend Summary Emails* change the frequency via the dropdown